TIBCOSoftware/vulnrep/README.md

 * Appropriate test cases - if the pull request fixes a bug, then please provide a test case demonstrating the bug
 * Appropriate comments

+### Hints

+The enums.go file is generated with the help of the code in cmd/genenums.
+Please don't edit this file directly, but instead edit the enums.json file, then run "go generate".

 ## License